n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gmail.md

+---
+title: Gmail node - n8n Documentation
+description: Documentation for the Gmail node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Gmail

 The Gmail node allows you to automate work in Gmail, and integrate Gmail with other applications. n8n has built-in support for a wide range of Gmail features, including creating, updating, deleting, and getting drafts, messages, labels, thread.